PiJoules/ocr-project/README.md

       along each axis as featues.
 - Smarter character region finding in an image.

+For now, this package works best as a testbed for experimenting with different classifiers and features.

 ## TODO
 - Continue cleanup of ocr/ dir.